Young Scottish woman says girls' trip to Magaluf saved her life after friends noticed her anorexia

 "At one point I was constipated for four weeks.
 I was so weak and tired but was still trying to do 25,000 steps a day while eating no food.

-"I would say 'I will stop when I get to this weight', but then when I reached it, I would just keep going.
-Then people started noticing I had lost weight and it felt amazing."
+"I would say 'I will stop when I get to this weight', but then when I reached it, I would just keep going.”

 But an intervention finally came following a boozy holiday to Magaluf - when Chloe restricted her eating even further to allow for calories from her alcohol consumption.